Towards Understanding Link Predictor Generalizability Under Distribution Shifts: Experiments

 \subsection{Experimental Setup}

-: We consider the ogbl-collab and ogbl-ppa datasets~\cite{hu2020open} to represent tasks in two different domains, allowing a comprehensive study of the generalization of LP under distribution shift.
-For both datasets, we create multiple splits corresponding to each structural property detailed in Section~\ref{sec:d_splt_strat_dc}.
-For the ``forward'' split, denoted as $(X,Y,Z)$, an increase in $Y$ and $Z$ indicates more structural information available to the training adjacency matrix.
-The ``inverse'' split swaps the training and testing splits from their counterpart in the ``forward'' split, resulting in the training adjacency matrix losing access to structural information as $X$ and $Y$ increase.
-See Appendix~\ref{sec:app_train_details} for more details.
+: We consider 16 ``Forward'' and ``Backward'' LPShift splits for the following 3 OGB datasets~\cite{hu2020open}: ppa, ddi, and collab, for a total of 48 tested splits.
+The resulting datasets represent tasks in three separate domains and three shifted scenarios, allowing a comprehensive study of LP generalization under distribution shift.
+For all datasets, we create multiple splits corresponding to each structural property, as detailed in Section~\ref{sec:d_splt_strat_dc}.
+For the ``Forward'' split, denoted as $(X,Y,Z)$, an increase in $Y$ and $Z$ indicates more structural information available to the training adjacency matrix.
+The ``Backward'' split swaps the training and testing splits from their counterpart in the ``Forward'' split, resulting in the training adjacency matrix losing access to structural information as $X$ and $Y$ increase.